davidrasm/MolEpi/_posts/tutorials/2020-01-21-skyline-week4.markdown

 ### Inferring seasonal flu dynamics using the Coalescent Bayesian Skyline

 The epidemic dynamics of rapidly evolving pathogens can strongly shape their phylogenetic history.
 It is therefore often possible to reconstruct past epidemic dynamics from information contained within pathogen phylogenies.
-In this tutorial we will reconstruct changes in effective population sizes through time using the Bayesian Coalescent Skyline plot [Drummond et al., 2005][drummond-2005], which uses a flexible non-parametric approach to model how population sizes change through time.
+In this tutorial we will reconstruct changes in effective population sizes through time using the Bayesian Coalescent Skyline plot [(Drummond *et al.*, 2005)][drummond-2005], which uses a flexible non-parametric approach to model how population sizes change through time.

 [drummond-2005]: <https://academic.oup.com/mbe/article/22/5/1185/1066885>